con-jo-ry/NaSa/nāmasaṅgīti_eng_only.md

 [^77-2]: Literally 'without letters'; the Sanskrit name can also mean 'imperishable'.

-The Dharma conch, emitting carrying sound,
+The Dharma conch, emitting piercing sound,
 The Dharma gong, with lasting resonance,
 Arriving at unbounded liberation,[^78-1]
-He is the Dharma drum of all directions; (78)
+He is the Dharma drum in all directions; (78)

 [^78-1]: 'Unbounded liberation' (*apratiṣṭhitanirvāṇa*; Tib. *mi gnas pa'i mya ngan las 'das pa*) refers to the state of *nirvāṇa* that is bound to neither *saṃsāra* nor utter quiescence.

-He's formless, bearing handsome form, supreme,
+Without a form, with handsome form, supreme,
 Replete with forms diverse, comprised of mind,
 With splendour shining through his every form,
-While wielding power over all illusions, (79)
+With all reflections under his control, (79)

 Invincible, renowned as lord supreme,